incompl/csslearningsite/notes.md

 How to make websites using HTML and CSS.

-## What is HTML
+## What is this stuff

-text files with web site contents and metadata
+HTML: text files with web site contents and metadata

-## What is CSS

-seprate text file with web site custom appearance
+CSS: seprate text file with web site custom appearance

-## What else is there
+What else is there?

 images, flash files, javascripts, etc